psilvaricardo/React/ReactCG2024/README.md

 https://semaphoreci.com/blog/vite

+# Adding tailwindcss to your ReactJS Projects

+## Step 1: Go to their website, click on Installation and pickup Vite from the Framework Guides section.

+All this information should be always available at: https://tailwindcss.com/docs/guides/vite; Usually you skip the first step as you already have an existing project and continue the installation process from #2 on the list.

 # Various projects related to React, ReactJS and React Native

 Here are some projects related to ReactJS, some of them are from the Udemy's 2024 version.